Willem Grasso

 Community Incentive Program

-Designed and implemented a scalable incentive system exchanging food for a trash bag of collected waste in Epukukiro, Namibia.
-Achieved sustained removal of over 50 trash bags of garbage per collection day.
+I designed and implemented a scalable incentive system exchanging food for a trash bag of collected waste in Epukukiro, Namibia.
+We achieved sustained removal of over 50 trash bags of garbage per collection day.
 With 2 collection days per week, we supplied hundreds of people with food while continuously keeping the streets of the township clean.
-Demonstrated systems design, behavioral modeling, and large-scale real-world impact.

-Ongoing family-led project establishing an orphanage in Gordons Bay to support children transitioning off the streets into stable family environments.
-Contributed to technical coordination, hands-on operational support, and website development.
-Project includes on-site volunteers, a community knitting workshop, and the development of a farm-based kitchen.
-Led in close coordination with me and my parents, including a permanent on-site presence of my sister.
+An ongoing family-led project establishing an orphanage in Gordons Bay to support children transitioning off the streets into stable family environments.
+I contribute to technical coordination, hands on operational support, and website development.
+The project includes on site volunteers, a community sewing workshop, and the development of a farm based kitchen.
+I lead this in close coordination with my parents, including a permanent on-site presence of my sister.

-Single-handedly designed and developed a full-stack application for meal and event planning for students and families.
-Implemented backend infrastructure, data handling, and user flows.
-Application is finalized and entering the App Store release phase.
+I designed and developed a full stack application for meal and event planning for students and families.
+I implemented the backend infrastructure, data handling, and user flows.
+The application is finalized and entering the App Store release phase.